sirius1024/mysql-tran/README.md

 ## Introduction

-This is a simple plugin for MySQL to make transactions to easier to use, and is 100% MIT licensed.
+This is a simple plugin for MySQL to make transactions easier to use, and is 100% MIT licensed.

 Here is an example on how to use it:
 ```js